messaoudi-mounir/buddypress-notifications-manager/readme.txt

 BuddyPress Notifications Manager is a plugin for BuddyPress plugin to manage the notifications system of buddypress for all users.

 With Buddypress Notifications manager, the administrator can manage all the notifications settings of Buddypress ( and also the new notifications added by other plugins).

-The administrator can enable/disable access to notifications page for all users.He can also apply or/no the current settings on the old registred members.
+The administrator can enable/disable access to notifications page for all users.
+He can also apply or/no the current settings on the old registred members.
 In this case, an update will be processed for all members, this operation can take few second depending the number of users.

 When the plugin is enabled, the notifications settings are applied to the new members indivisibly.